grumpyjames/birding-almanac/features/a-200-bird-year/part-15-cuckoo.md

 I cross on to the island.
-The Cuckoo is, by my ears, on the Eastern half, so at the first opportunity I turn left off the road and into the reserve proper.
+The Cuckoo is, by my ears, on the Eastern half, so at the first opportunity I turn left off the road and into the reserve.

 The other good thing about Two Tree is that it is compact.
 Within a couple of minutes I'm near the main feature of the East side of the